-Good news: if you (or Mobile Film Crew) are using modern smartphones, you have all you need to record audio for your video!
+Good news: if you (or your Mobile Film Crew) are using a smartphone to capture footage, you have all you need to record audio for your video!

 1. Put your phone on Airplane Mode

 Avoid message alerts and beeps that can ruin your audio.

 2. Avoid recording in rooms where anything buzzes or hums.

 White noise from AC units, refrigerators or fans can make a big difference in the quality of your audio recording.

 3. Record “room noise”.

 If you’re filming someone speaking, make sure to record a 30-second file of just “room noise” (with no one talking over it).
 Providing this in your project files will help our editors minimize that noise and improve the audio in your video.

 4. Attach a Shotgun Mic to your phone.

 The microphone in an iPhone is omni-directional, meaning it will pick up sound from everywhere in the room.
 If you’re shooting footage from an event that may be all good but if you’re capturing audio of someone speaking, we recommend using a SHOTGUN MIC.